-The National Personal Insolvency Index (NPII) is a publicly available and permanent electronic record of all personal insolvency proceedings in Australia.
+The National Personal Insolvency Index (NPII) is a publicly available electronic record of some personal insolvency proceedings in Australia.

 The NPII provides information about individuals who have been subject to proceedings under the Bankruptcy Act 1966 from August 1928.